lescalonag33/module2/M2/Lab1/README.md

 - SUMMARIZE function to return a concise summary of the customer review text
 - TRANSLATE: function to translate given text from/to any supported language

-## Data Visualization
-Then, we'll create a bar chart to visualize the daily sentiment score and the product sentiment score.